-Since the days of Clark Gable and Carol Lombard, this holiday resort town has been has been a favourite haunt for the Hollywood set.
+Since the days of Clark Gable and Carol Lombard, this holiday resort town has been a favourite haunt for the Hollywood set.

 Even these days, anyone you pass on the street could be a celebrity, including Clint Eastwood (who was mayor of Carmel for one term).

 We spend hours browsing the galleries, gift shops and boutiques here, which cater to a discerning clientele, but there’s so much more to explore along the route.